-This resonant 15m, 20m, 40m antenna, which also tunes to 17m, will work DX on the high bands.
-I am not a 10m op, but it should also tune to 10m, with a strong tuner.
-It is best for short to medium distance on 40m (think most of USA), but will work out farther.
+This resonant 15m, 20m, 40m antenna, which also tunes to 6m, 10m, and 17m, will work DX on the high bands.
+It is best for short to medium distance on 40m (think most of USA), but will work out farther, if you are up high.

 Perched halfway up a small mountain (240m above sea level), I contacted over 20 stations from my HL1ZIX QTH to the EU and the Middle East, in just a few hours.
 I was running 90 watts, or less.
 Most DX stations were 3,000 to 5,000 miles away.
 I also worked several contacts between 400 and 2,000 miles on 40m, as well as one contact out to 4,100 miles, in Oman.
 Not bad!